-The interval from 964 to 1028 mbsf is an alteration transition zone and is characterized by the presence of pyrite-rich alteration halos and mixed-layer chlorite/smectite instead of pure saponite (Fig. F39).
-We also observe an increase in the occurrence of anhydrite in this zone.
-This alteration mineral assemblage suggests slightly more elevated temperatures (100°-200°C) than are found higher in the crust.
-The alteration transition zone ends at ~1028 mbsf with the occurrence of the mineralized volcanic breccia.
-From ~1028 mbsf, green and dark green background alteration, particularly in the coarser grained rocks, occurs as a consequence of the moderate to complete replacement (up to 100%) of basaltic clasts and glass in the mineralized volcanic breccia to saponite/chlorite and minor talc.
-The first occurrences of actinolite, prehnite, titanite, and epidote are recorded at 1027, 1032, 1051, and 1095 mbsf, respectively (Fig. F39).
+The interval from 964 to 1028 mbsf is characterized by the presence of pyrite-rich alteration halos, mixed-layer chlorite/smectite, and anhydrite (Fig. F44).
+This alteration mineral assemblage suggests more elevated temperatures (100°-200°C) than shallower in the crust.
+Below ~1028 mbsf, green and dark green background alteration, particularly in the coarser grained rocks, occurs as a consequence of the moderate to complete replacement (up to 100%) of basaltic clasts and glass in the mineralized volcanic breccia to saponite/chlorite and minor talc.
+The first occurrences of actinolite, prehnite, titanite, and epidote are recorded at 1027, 1032, 1051, and 1095 mbsf, respectively (Fig. F44).
 These minerals are indicative of hydrothermal alteration under subgreenschist to greenschist facies conditions.
 In this part of the crust, alteration halos occur both as simple dark gray, dark green, light gray, and light green halos and composite halos in which every combination of these colors is possible.
-These halos comprise 10%-100% secondary minerals with chlorite, actinolite, titanite, albite, and pyrite as the main secondary minerals replacing plagioclase and clinopyroxene and filling interstitial spaces along with minor quartz, chalcopyrite, epidote, and prehnite.
+These halos comprise 10%-100% secondary minerals with chlorite, actinolite, titanite, albite, and pyrite replacing plagioclase and clinopyroxene and filling interstitial spaces, along with minor quartz, chalcopyrite, epidote, and prehnite.